Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/6_DevOps/Kubernates.md

 - Therefore it uses volumeClaimTemplates / claims on persistent volumes to ensure they can keep the state across component restarts.
 - Example - [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) etc.

-# Horizontal Pod Autoscaling
+# :star: Horizontal Pod Autoscaling
-- In Kubernetes, [a Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) automatically updates a workload resource (such as a Deployment or StatefulSet), with the aim of automatically scaling the workload to match demand.
+- In Kubernetes, [a Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) automatically updates a workload resource (such as a [Deployment](#deployments) or [StatefulSet](#statefulsets)), with the aim of automatically scaling the workload to match demand.

 ## AutoScaling on Container resource metrics